On the Quantum Spectral Curve for $\text{AdS}_3\times \text{S}^3\times \text{S}^3\times \text{S}^1$ strings and the $\mathfrak{d}(2,1;\alpha)$ Q-system: Acknowledgements

 \section{Acknowledgements}

-We thank R.~Borsato, M.~Preti, L.~Quintavalle, B.~Smith, B.~Stefanski jr, K.~Zarembo and especially F.~Chernikov, S.~Ekhammar and N.~Gromov for discussions on this problem.
+We thank R.~Borsato, S.~Frolov, D.~Polvara, M.~Preti, L.~Quintavalle, A.~Sfondrini, B.~Smith, B.~Stefanski jr, A.~Torrielli, K.~Zarembo and especially F.~Chernikov, S.~Ekhammar and N.~Gromov for discussions on this problem.
 NP and RT also wish to thank the organisers of the workshop “Higher-$d$ Integrability” held in Favignana, Italy (3–13 June 2025) for their invitation, financial support, and stimulating atmosphere, and in particular S.~Frolov, D.~Polvara and A.~Sfondrini for helpful discussions during the workshop.
+We also thank them and R. Borsato for useful correspondence.

-AC, NP and RT participate in the project HORIZON-MSCA-2023-SE-01-101182937-HeI and were supported by this action and by the INFN SFT specific initiative.

-The work was partially supported by the INFN grant Gauge and String Theory (GAST), the FAR UNIMORE project CUP-E93C23002040005, and by the PRIN project “2022ABPBEY” CUP-E53D23002220006.
+AC, NP and RT participate in the project HORIZON-MSCA-2023-SE-01-101182937-HeI.
+RF acknowledges support from Istituto Nazionale di Alta Matematica (GNFM).
+The work was also supported by the INFN specific initiatives GAST and SFT, the FAR UNIMORE project CUP-E93C23002040005, and by the PRIN project “2022ABPBEY” CUP-E53D23002220006.